pennomi/comics/README.md

   - [ ] Ensure JSON XHR is cached by CloudFlare
   - [ ] On-save Comic/Page trigger that invalidates related URLs (namespace for easier invalidation)
   - [ ] CTA ad should load using API and invalidate on model change
-- [ ] New "Code Snippets" function
-  - [ ] Allow each comic owner to inject arbitrary HTML, CSS, and JS into their pages.
-  - [ ] This should supersede
 - [ ] Support WebP file format
   - [ ] Request the best image file format (PNG, JPEG, WEBP).
   - [ ] Encode many different image permutations (size, format).